By Casey Reid 1 min read

 Post-Flop Play and Reading Opponents

 Post-flop strategies involve evaluating community cards, betting patterns, and opponent tendencies.
 An important aspect is understanding poker odds and outs to determine whether a call is profitable.
-For example, if you hold 9♣ 8♣ and the flop comes 10♥ J♠ 2♦, you’ve hit an open-ended straight draw with 8 outs (four nines and four sevens).
+For example, if you hold 9♣ 8♣ and The Flop comes 10♥ J♠ 2♦, you’ve hit an open-ended straight draw with 8 outs (four nines and four sevens).

 Calculating pot odds guides whether to pursue the draw; if the pot offers better than a 4:1 ratio against hitting, a call might be justified.
 Key to this phase is reading opponents’ tells and behavioural cues, like hesitation or nervousness, which can reveal the strength of their hands.